ardiesan/engineers-log/_posts/2022-12-01-PHP-Coding-Convention.md

 - To allow code quality review tools to concentrate their reporting primarily on important issues other than syntax and style preferences.

-## Summarry
+## Summary
 To make it simple the importance of naming convention as a developer.
-I've mentioned above many times it lessens other developer time in understanding and reading your code, especially for those newcomers, which will be onboarding on your projects.
+I've mentioned above many times it lessens other developer time in understanding and reading your code, especially for those newcomers, which will be boarding on your projects.

 It is important to follow certain guidelines which will enable you and other developers in your team to produce better and quality code.
-Additionally, many companies already have their code guidelines and it's best practice to follow those guidelines for you to contribute quality code.
+Additionally, many companies already have their code guidelines, and it's best practice to follow those guidelines for you to contribute quality code.

 <br>